spryker/spryker-docs/docs/marketplace/dev/front-end/ui-components-library/persistence/local-storage-persistence-strategy.md

 ---
 title: Local Storage Persistence Strategy
-description: This article provides details about the Local Storage Persistence Strategy service in the Components Library.
+description: This document provides details about the Local Storage Persistence Strategy service in the Components Library.
 template: concept-topic-template
 ---

-This article provides details about the Local Storage Persistence Strategy service in the Components Library.
+This document explains the Local Storage Persistence Strategy service in the Components Library.

 ## Overview

 Local Storage Persistence Strategy is an Angular Service that uses browser Local Storage to store the data.

-Check out this example below to see how to use the Local Storage Persistence Strategy service.
+Check out an example usage of the Local Storage Persistence Strategy.

+Service configuration:

 `storage` - the persistence strategy type.